 Demand in Corn Needs a Boost

 So then, global demand for corn should satisfy this nearly 3 billion bushel increase in corn, right?
 Some contend this may not come from the usual sources.
 Cattle ranchers have reduced their beef herds as corn prices rose, and you can’t bring a cattle herd back to previous numbers overnight.
 Plus, some ranchers may not want to bring back herd size.
-One reason, prices for their “feeder” cattle are stronger than ever before; supply and demand means that more cattle will push the price down again.
+One reason, prices for their “feeder” cattle are stronger than ever before; supply and demand

 On the ethanol front, its production takes about 30 to 40% of the U.S. corn crop.
 But even that production has hit a plateau because people are driving less, pushing down demand.